jecksolovyev/com.docstudio.api.client/docs/EnvelopeControllerApi.md

 <a id="getDocumentsForSign"></a>
 # **getDocumentsForSign**
-> List&lt;DocumentForSigningDTO&gt; getDocumentsForSign(envelopeUuid, mailbox, documentsForSignRequestDTO)
+> List&lt;DocumentForSigningDTO&gt; getDocumentsForSign(envelopeUuid, mailbox, documentsForSignRequestDTO, sessionId)

 BINARYs and XMLs for signing